-Students in this program spend about two months travelling and studying in countries such as France, Spain, Austria, Italy, Germany, Switzerland, Belgium and the UK.
+Students in this program spend approximately seven weeks travelling and studying in countries such as France, Spain, Austria, Italy, Germany, Switzerland, Belgium and the UK.
 Accommodation will vary on each trip.

 The SSU Europe Program is integrated closely with the four-year Liberal Arts curriculum at St. Stephen’s University (SSU).
 The undergraduate curriculum explores essential themes in the development of Western Civilization.
 Wherever possible in written assignments, group discussions and personal reflections, students are encouraged to consider comparative contexts with which to integrate Western themes with a broader appreciation of other world civilizations.